psycopaths/jdoop/README.md

   false) that specifies if a code coverage report should be generated once JPF-Doop is done with its execution.
 If the parameter is provided, [JaCoCo][6] will be executed to generate a code coverage report for JUnit tests that JPF-Doop generated.
+If this option is not provided, the user can generate the code coverage report herself, as described in section *Generating code coverage reports*.

 # Generating code coverage reports